sarinaiqbal/ai-text-completion-project/README.md

 # AI Text Completion Project
 This project is an interactive AI text completion app powered by Cohere’s API.
-It allows users to input various prompts, adjust the length of tokens to be generated, regulate the level of randomness, and generate test-based responses.
+It allows users to input various prompts, adjust the length of tokens to be generated, regulate the level of randomness, and generate text-based responses.

 ## Setup
 1. Clone the repository